-PCI DSS is a set of requirements for payment account data security and is vital if you handle any sort of credit card data within your organisation.
-It’s important to note that changes have recently been made surrounding PCI-DSS.
-It’s important that you revaluate your current processes to ensure you’re still compliant.
+PCI DSS is a set of requirements for payment account data security and is vital if you handle any sort of credit card data within your company in Singapore.
+It’s important to note that changes have recently been made surrounding PCI DSS.
+It’s important that you reevaluate your current processes to ensure you’re still a PCI DSS compliant vendor.
 Our blog below can help you understand more about the changes.
-If you have any questions or are interested in PCI-DSS services, then contact us today.
+If you have any questions or are interested in PCI DSS security services, then contact us today.

 What Is PCI DSS?